 Local Farm & Garden Supply Stores

-If you prefer to raise only a few chickens, and wondering “where can I buy chickens” without traveling hours or sending a boatload of time researching breeders, visiting your local feed store is easier than going through the whole hatchery process.
+If you prefer to raise only a few chickens then visiting your local feed store is easier than going through the whole hatchery process.
 You can buy one or a hundred, unlike hatcheries which usually have minimum orders.

 These stores usually order and sell chicks in the spring, and don’t have a huge supply.
 First come, first served!

-Just understand that you’re going to only get very common breeds and types of chickens, and the farm stores don’t do the best job taking care of them.
+Just understand that you will be limited to very common breeds and types of chickens.
+Plus most farm stores don’t do the best job taking caring for them.

-They’re not experts, the earn minimum wage, and usually can’t tell a chicken from a bantam or tell you what organic feed to buy without a chart.
+They’re not experts and usually can’t tell a chicken from a bantam or tell you what organic feed to buy without a chart.
 And don’t expect them to accurately tell you the gender of the chicks.

-I’ve had mixed results buying chicks from local farm stores, and would choose a hatchery or a local breeder over them.
+I’ve had mixed results buying chicks from local farm stores.
+I would choose a hatchery or a local breeder over them.

 Raising your own backyard flock needs good planning and maintenance but altogether enjoyable and fulfilling.
 Hopefully, with the ideas in his article, you’ll no longer ask yourself “where can I buy chickens?”